Pep Guardiola: The Man City manager described as football's Che Guevara

 Guardiola: "I will make sure they want the ball."

 That was it.
 End of conversation.
 By his own admission, when his new young coach arrived, Valdes had zero tactical knowledge.
-Four years later, by the time he left, he could have taken a Phd in the subject.
+Four years later, by the time he left, he could have taken a PhD in the subject.

-In its simplest form Pep, who inherited a City side that had finished with the same points as United, has changed the club by identifying what was missing, what was surplus to requirements, and making the necessary changes.
+In its simplest form Pep, who inherited a City side that had finished with the same points as United, has changed the club by identifying what was missing and what was surplus to requirements, then making the necessary changes.

 Then it was a matter of train.
 And train.
 And train.